Robert Albert Bauer: World War II

-His broadcasting came to Hitler's attention, who placed Bauer on the Nazi's Most Wanted list.
+His broadcasting came to Hitler's attention, who placed Bauer on the Nazis' Most Wanted list.
 On the same day that the Nazis occupied Austria during the Anschluss on March 12, 1938, Bauer boarded a train with one suitcase and left Austria.
 He never saw his mother again.
-He fled to Czechoslovakia and joined the Free Austria Movement in Prague, where he worked as a New York Times reporter from 1938-1939, covering the Sudetenland and Carpatho-Ukraine regions.
+He fled to Czechoslovakia and joined the Free Austria Movement in Prague, where he worked as a New York Times reporter from 1938 to 1939, covering the Sudetenland and Carpatho-Ukraine regions.

 While in Prague, he met Maria von Kahler, (b.
 1920) who worried that she and her assimilated Jewish parents, Felix and Lilli von Kahler, would be arrested by the Nazis.
 The von Kahlers were a wealthy, German-speaking, Austro-Hungarian family who owned sugar beet factories in what was known as Czechoslovakia after 1919.
 Their Prague home at 18 Under the Chestnuts Street and country chateau, Svinare, were later confiscated by the Nazis, then taken by the Russian communists.

 After the Munich Agreement, Czechoslovakia found itself surrounded by Germany on three sides.
 Nazi Germany invaded the Sudetenland, which formed the natural borders of Czechoslovakia, on Oct.
 1, 1938.
-Bauer and the von Kahlers fled for Paris separately and later met again in Paris, where Maria von Kahler joined him to work for the underground Austrian Freedom Broadcasting Station in Fekamp, Normandy from 1939 to 1940.
+Bauer and the von Kahlers separately fled for Paris.
+They later met again in Paris, where Maria von Kahler joined him to work for the underground Austrian Freedom Broadcasting Station in Fekamp, Normandy from 1939 to 1940.
 Bauer was director of the Austrian Freedom station, broadcasting from Normandy until just before France was invaded in the spring of 1940.
 The station was bombed and destroyed by Germany a few days after they fled.

 The Bauers and von Kahlers fled France ahead of the German army after the Maginot Line failed in June 1940, joining the same exodus route to Bayonne used by an estimated four million people in cars, bicycles and on foot.
 The route was featured in the 1942 movie Casablanca.

 Bauer and Maria von Kahler were married in Portugal in August, 1940 and sailed on the Portuguese steamer SS Quanza immediately afterward to immigrate to the United States.
 The SS Quanza was the first ship of refugees to flee Nazi Europe.